United Bank for Africa

-United Bank for Africa Plc (UBA) is a Multinational pan-African financial services group headquartered in Lagos and known as Africa’s Global Bank.
+United Bank for Africa Plc (UBA) is a multinational pan-African financial services group headquartered in Lagos Island, Lagos and known as Africa’s Global Bank.
 It has subsidiaries in 20 African countries and offices in London, Paris and New York.
 In December 2021, UBA received its banking license to commence operations in the UAE.
 It is listed as commercial bank by the Central Bank of Nigeria.
 The shares of stock of the group are listed on the Nigerian Stock Exchange, where they trade under the symbol: UBA.
 The Group Chairman of the bank is Tony Elumelu and the GMD/CEO is Oliver Alawuba.

 Current executives

 The table below shows the current Group Board of United Bank for Africa:

 Overview

 United Bank For Africa is a large financial services group in Nigeria and on the African continent.
-As of December 2021, the group's financial assets were valued at ₦8.5 trillion (US$20.1 billion), with shareholders' equity of ₦724.1 billion (US$1.8 billion).
-At that time the group employed 20,000+ people.
-The group maintains subsidiaries in Nigeria, Ghana, Benin, Ivory Coast, Burkina Faso, Guinea, Chad, Cameroon, Kenya, Gabon, Tanzania, Zambia, Uganda, Liberia, Sierra-Leone, Mozambique, Senegal, DR Congo, Congo Brazzaville, Mali, the United States of America, the United Kingdom, France, and UAE.
+As of September 2024, the group's financial assets were valued at ₦31.801 trillion (US$18.9 billion), with shareholders' equity of ₦3.585 trillion (US$2.0 billion).
+At that time the group employed in excess of 25,000 staff worldwide and its customer base exceeded 45 million accounts.
+The group maintains subsidiaries in Nigeria, Ghana, Benin, Ivory Coast, Burkina Faso, Guinea, Chad, Cameroon, Kenya, Gabon, Tanzania, Zambia, Uganda, Liberia, Sierra-Leone, Mozambique, Senegal, DR Congo, Congo Brazzaville, Mali, the United States of America, the United Kingdom, France, and United Arab Emirates.
+In November 2024, with worldwide staff numbering in excess of 25,000, the group opened full banking operations in France.
+At that time its global customer base exceeded 45 million accounts.